Semi-discrete Active Flux as a Petrov-Galerkin method: the case of one-dimensional and Cartesian grids: One spatial dimension

 \subsection{Biorthogonal test functions and the Petrov-Galerkin method}

-Bi\-or\-thogonal polynomials go back to e.g. \cite{spencer51,preiser62}.
-As a generalization of families of orthogonal polynomials, the degree of each family is imposed to be monotonically increasing. \cite{konhauser65} gives conditions for the existence of such biorthogonal families.

-The degree of nodal basis functions is usually the same, and thus biorthogonality in the context of finite elements leads to a slightly different problem.
+Bi\-or\-thogonal polynomials are a generalization of families of orthogonal polynomials, and usually the degree of each family is imposed to be monotonically increasing. \cite{konhauser65} gives conditions for the existence of such biorthogonal families.
+The degree of nodal basis functions is usually the same, and thus biorthogonality in the context of Finite Elements leads to a slightly different problem.
 Dual or biorthogonal test functions appear e.g. in \cite{tchamitchian87,scott90,goodman00,wohlmuth00,oswald01,lamichhane07,dickopf14,haubold24} in various contexts, with wavelet transforms being among the earliest.
 They do not seem to be used very often for classical Finite Element methods; this work aims at demonstrating that semi-discrete Active Flux arises naturally as a Petrov-Galerkin method with biorthogonal test functions.

-We seek a set of test functions $\big( \psi^{(k)}_i \big)_{i\in\mathbb Z, k= 0, \ldots, N-2} \cup \big( \psi_{i+\frac12} \big)_{i\in\mathbb Z} $ with the following\footnote{With a global counting of degrees of freedom one would simply have $(\psi_{\alpha}, \phi_{\beta})_{L^2} = \delta_{\alpha\beta}$.
+We seek a set of test functions $\big( \psi^{(k)}_i \big)_{i\in\mathbb Z, k= 0, \ldots, K-2} \cup \big( \psi_{i+\frac12} \big)_{i\in\mathbb Z} $ with the following\footnote{With a global counting of degrees of freedom one would simply have $(\psi_{\alpha}, \phi_{\beta})_{L^2} = \delta_{\alpha\beta}$.
 Here, due to the different nature of point values and averages, it is preferable to distinguish the statements.} orthogonality properties: